truffle-ai/mcp-servers/src/nano-banana/README.md

 ## 🎯 Design Philosophy

-This MCP server follows a **lean design principle**:
-- **3 Essential Tools**: Only the most fundamental capabilities
-- **Raw AI Power**: Exposes the full capabilities of Gemini 2.5 Flash Image
-- **Natural Language**: All operations driven by detailed prompts
-- **No Thin Wrappers**: Avoids redundant functions that just repackage the same capability
-- **LLM-Friendly**: Designed for LLMs to leverage the underlying AI model directly

 The server provides access to Google's Gemini 2.5 Flash Image model capabilities:
 - **Image Generation**: Create images from detailed text descriptions
 - **Image Processing**: Any editing task through natural language instructions